 Food insecurity presents one of the greatest challenges to Asia.
 Feeding the region's growing populations amidst price volatility, environmental degradation, climate change, changing food preferences and urbanization is proving to be an immense challenge for food security stakeholders in the ASEAN region.
 As the region's food security is increasingly affected by medium to long-term factors such as climate change, energy and water constraints, and regional economic integration, conducting a deeper study of the specific drivers of change is timely and imperative to understand better the implications and contextualize the findings to the region.
+This study will seek to look into the impact of climate change on food security in the region.
 This proposal serves as a follow-up to the broader proposal that was submitted to ERIA July 2012 on examining the Environmental and Food Security nexus.